LOCATOR: An essential tool for backcountry and ski trips

 ■Profile

-from Shizuoka Prefecture.
-His grandfather and uncle in Niigata were the principal and instructor of a ski school, which led to his exposure to skiing from an early age.
-After entering university, he flew alone to Whistler, where he had no relatives, to ski.
-He also traveled to the Yukon and Alaska, and discovered the allure of "travel" during his stay.
-Since then, he has traveled in search of places where he can ski and catch waves, along with surfing, which is also his life's work.
+is from Shizuoka Prefecture.
+He was introduced to skiing from a young age, thanks to his grandfather and uncle in Niigata, who were the principal and instructor of a ski school.
+After entering university, he flew alone to Whistler, where he had no relatives, in order to ski.
+He traveled to the Yukon and Alaska, and during these stays he discovered the charm of "travel."
+Since then, along with surfing, which is also his life's work, he has been traveling in search of places to ski and ride waves.

-In winter, he often bases himself in Nozawa Onsen, working as a guide until January, and continues to travel both domestically and internationally.
+In winter, he often uses Nozawa Onsen as a base while working as a guide until January, and continues to travel both domestically and internationally.

 ARMADA